-If I were hiring a contractor to replace exterior or patio doors, the first thing I would do is check them out with the Milwaukee Better Business Bureau.
-Start by comparing positive, negative and neutral reports.
+If we were hiring a contractor to replace exterior or patio doors, the first thing we would do is check them out with the Milwaukee Better Business Bureau.
+Start by comparing positive, negative, and neutral reports.
 If there are any negative reports, how were they resolved?
-How quickly were they resolved.
+How quickly were they resolved?
 Ideally, there shouldn’t be any negative reports.
 Good contractors do their best to resolve issues long before customers feel compelled to complain to the Better Business Bureau.

 We choose Nu-Way because we trust the company to do good work and to stand behind their workmanship and their products. ~ Dave S., Milwaukee